 Reaches for, feels and grasps toys with two hands

+From about 3 months infants start to reach for toys within easy reaching distance.
 Hand not shaped to match the toy.
 Grasp is still hit and miss.

 Uses fingers to explore a toy